ErikDorstel/Aurora/README.md

 #### Schematic
 The controller is designed for a halfbridge SSTC.
 The 50Hz input sync signal must be 12Volt rms.
 The output line is open collector.
 A schematic you will find within the "documentation" subfolder.
 #### MQTT
 The MQTT client supports the following topics.
-The topic syntax is compatible to https://github.com/ErikDorstel/tasView.
+The topic syntax is compatible to [tasView mqtt client](https://github.com/ErikDorstel/tasView).
 * cmnd/aurora/status 0
 * cmnd/aurora/status 10
 * cmnd/aurora/status 11